cvs-health/testaro/README.md

 These changes were proposed as pull requests 1333 and 1334 (https://github.com/IBMa/equal-access/pulls).

-If you choose to invoke the `ibm` tests with the `withNewContent` property specified, you will choose whether the tested content is the content of the existing page or is retrieved anew with the document URL.
-Typically, both methods succeed and deliver similar results.
-However, sometimes one method succeeds and the other fails, or one method reports more violations than the other does.
-In those cases, most often the success, or the larger violation count, arises from the existing page (`withNewContent: false`).

 ###### HTML CodeSniffer

-The `htmlcs` tests make use of the `htmlcs/HTMLCS.js` file.
+The `htmlcs` tool makes use of the `htmlcs/HTMLCS.js` file.
 That file was created, and can be recreated if necessary, as follows:

 1. Clone the [HTML CodeSniffer package](https://github.com/squizlabs/HTML_CodeSniffer).
 1. Make that package’s directory the active directory.